 In Rule 701.d, the Commission prohibited bond riders.
 A bond rider refers to the practice of one operator "riding" on another operator's bond-meaning that the operator riding on the bond relies on financial assurance provided by a different operator in lieu of providing its own financial assurance.
 The Commission's prior 700 Series Rules neither expressly allowed nor expressly prohibited bond riders.
 The Commission's Staff initially allowed bond riders in limited instances, such as in the event of a name change or a transfer of a limited number of assets.
 But over time, the use of bond riders has become a liability to the state.
 For example, in many cases, multiple operators are riding on a single bond.
 In other cases, some current operators are riding on financial assurance provided by an entity that no longer exists.
-Because of these liabilities, the Commission determined that it was appropriate to prohibit bond riders to promptly remedy any liability posed by their present financial situation.
+Because of these liabilities, the Commission determined that it was appropriate to prohibit bond riders in the future, with limited exceptions, and to require all operators with existing bond riders to promptly remedy any liability posed by their present financial situation.